xuzhe0205/NBADataScience/README.md

 ### Description:

 A data science project that using linear regression and Bayesian Model to analyze NBA game performance and drive predictions.
-This project involves: firstly writing a web crawler in Python to scrape various data from NBA.com; secondly manipulating data to: perform linear regression analyzing the correlation and clustering among all related data; and building Bayesian Model with Markov chain Monte Carlo Sampling to drive team-win prediction for NBA teams in general, and one randomly chosen NBA team: Houston Rockets as well.
+This project involves: firstly writing a web crawler in Python using two different type of scraping approaches to scrape various data from NBA.com; secondly manipulating data to: perform linear regression analyzing the correlation and clustering among all related data; and building Bayesian Model with Markov chain Monte Carlo Sampling to drive team-win prediction for NBA teams in general, and one randomly chosen NBA team: Houston Rockets as well.

 * Files: